 Deep Mind’s AlphaZero, a strong AI, which with some customisation, is now world champion at chess, Shogi, and the more complicated game of Go (AlphaGoZero), is also the only entity on the planet (AlphaFold) capable of crunching mind boggling permutations to predict the possible structures of folding protein molecules.

 Although many chess grandmasters are involved with Alpha Zero, it is more like an artificial general intelligence or strong AI, with ground breaking deep learning.
-Strong AI can train itself to perform new and different functions.
-Stockfish on the other hand, is a narrow or weak AI, capable of just playing chess.
+Strong AI can learn to perform new and different functions often in unfamiliar ways.
+Stockfish on the other hand, is a narrow or weak AI, capable of just playing chess in a more conventional style.

 The future is already here – it’s just not evenly distributed.William Gibson 2003